pwall567/kjson-spring-test/README.md

 Where the input request testing allows the use of the `kjson-test` library to test the result data, client request testing allows the use of the same library for matching the requests (if complex matching is required).

+In order to have access to the `kjson` serialization and deserialization functions, `kjson-spring-test` uses a wrapper class around `MockRestServiceServer` named `JSONMockServer`.

 ### Creating a `JSONMockServer`